Return to archive

 The stool called WALDE

 The Physical Existence of Objects

 In contrast to space, we come into direct contact with furniture.
-We not only see it, but we also touch it, move it, carry it around, etc. Users feel what a piece of furniture holds and what distinguishes it from another.
+We can see it, touch it, move it, carry it around, etc. Users feel what meaning a piece of furniture holds and what distinguishes it from others.

-During my time on the Institute of Spatial design at TU Graz students could design and realize a piece of furniture.
+During my time at the Institute of Spatial design at TU Graz, students were invited to design and realise a piece of furniture.
 One of the conditions was to work with solid wood, as a representative material we use in architecture.
-The behaviour of wood, such as shrinkage and swelling, the constructive possibilities, but also the grain of each individual piece, holds enough potential for once own experiences.
+The behaviour of wood – such as shrinkage and swelling, the constructive possibilities, but also the grain of each individual piece – holds enough potential to embody one’s own experiences.

 In addition, the designer’s intention is to achieve something specific and also to express it with it.
 In this specific case, the student Philp Waldhuber wanted to develop a piece of furniture with a minimised construction.
 The result is a stool that is surprisingly comfortable to sit on and can also be stacked.
 When used for other purposes, it can serve as a base for a tray.

 The perception: Furniture